New York Regional Ferries Website

 Finding a Tourist Experience, Planning Transit, & Buying a Ticket

-When proceeding to the Hi Fi wireframes we added the layer of UI decisions.
+Hi Fi wireframes added UI design.
 Developing the color scheme, fonts, visual hierarchy, and feel of the website.
-Deeper thought is given to the HMW questions we previously determined; how do we answer these issues in the website?
+Deeper thought is given to the HMW questions; how do we answer these issues in the website design?

-When proceeding to the Hi Fi wireframes we added the layer of UI decisions.
+Hi Fi wireframes added UI design.
 Developing the color scheme, fonts, visual hierarchy, and feel of the website.
-Deeper thought is given to the HMW questions we previously determined; how do we answer these issues in the website?
+Deeper thought is given to the HMW questions; how do we answer these issues in the website design?

-The brand harkens back to the midcentury transit map and environmental graphic design.
+The brand harkens back to the midcentury transit map and environmental graphic design (the 1972 design by Massimo Vignelli).
 It seeks to be clean, optimistic, colorful, and ordered and modular.

-The brand harkens back to the midcentury transit map and environmental graphic design.
+The brand harkens back to the midcentury transit map and environmental graphic design (the 1972 design by Massimo Vignelli).
 It seeks to be clean, optimistic, colorful, and ordered and modular.

 Deliver